cschweda/blockchain-demo/README.md

 2. Check the browser's console (F12) for any error messages
 3. Ensure you're accessing the site through `http://` or `https://` (not `file://`)
 4. Try clearing your browser cache if you see unexpected behavior

+## Usage

+1. **Adding Blocks**:

+   - Click "Add New Block" to create a new block
+   - Each block starts unmined (red in the visualization)

+2. **Mining Blocks**:

+   - Click "Mine Block" on any unmined block
+   - Watch the nonce change as it searches for a valid hash
+   - When successful, the block turns green

+3. **Editing Data**:

+   - Change the data in any block's text area
+   - Notice how the hash changes immediately
+   - The block becomes invalid until re-mined

+4. **Chain Validation**:

+   - The chain status shows if all blocks are valid
+   - Invalid blocks are highlighted in red
+   - Previous hash mismatches are visually indicated

+5. **Export/Import**:
+   - Save your blockchain state using "Export Chain"
+   - Load a previous state using "Import Chain"

 ## Features